1.) Add Light to the Chicken Coop

 Chickens are amazing compost turners.
 Add a compost pile to your chicken run and let them turn the soil for you.

 Depending on your climate you may not need a heater and truthfully heaters can be a safety hazard.
 A hen's body temperature is 106° F and their feathers are a natural insulator.
 The hens will roost together and will keep each other warm.
-But there may be times that you need to give them a little more warmth.
+But there may be times when you need to give them a little more warmth.
 If you use the deep bedding method (adding more shavings on top of the other shavings) it will add to the insulation and increased heat due to the composting materials.

 4.)
-Adding Ventilation to chicken coop
+Adding Ventilation to Your Chicken Coop

 5.)
-Moving your chicken coop
+Moving your Chicken Coop

 Depending on your type of greenhouse you could also move the chickens into an unused greenhouse or chicken tractor for some portion of the winter.
 They would be protected from the elements.
 They will dig up the ground and fertilize at the same time.
 Just make sure it doesn't get too hot.
-At the same time you could add a cover crop to the chicken run which will supply them food in the spring and summer.
+At the same time, you could add a cover crop to the chicken run which will supply them food in the spring and summer.

 6.)
-Chicken and snow
+Chicken and Snow

 Chickens will run around in most weather.
 But if you have deep snow for long periods of time you may want to add some straw or hay to cover the snow so it is easier for them to move around.
 When the weather is particularly cold, be on the lookout for frostbite on chicken beaks and feet.

 7.)
-A room with a view
+A Room with a View

 8.)
-Watering chickens in the winter
+Watering Chickens in the Winter

 Collect the eggs in the morning and evening so that they don't freeze.
 You'll know that the egg has frozen because it expands and cracks.

 10.)
-Keep the chicken coop dry
+Keep the Chicken Coop Dry

 Hens will spend more time in the coop during the winter.
 Stop moisture and leaks so that they have a dry environment to roost.